CHADDESLEY CORBETT ENDOWED PRIMARY SCHOOL

 • Picture Exchange Communication (PECs)

 Engagement is key to effective learning and underpins all aspects of child development within the ARC.
-We are guided by the Engagement for Learning Framework to interpret children’s responses to learning activities.
-Observation and reflection enable us to assess against the five aspects of learning - Persistence, Exploration, Anticipation, Initiation and Realisation, on an ongoing basis.
+We are guided by child engagement to interpret children’s responses to learning activities.
+Observation and reflection enable us to use the five aspects of learning - Persistence, Exploration, Anticipation, Initiation and Realisation, on an ongoing basis.

-We will deliver an adapted, differentiated and personalised curriculum for each child, within the context of the Primary curriculum offered by the main school.
-Over time links will be made with the age appropriate year group for extended learning opportunities.
-These enrichment experiences will take the form of small group sessions, peer group targeted interventions and individual work.
+We will deliver an adapted, responsive and personalised curriculum for each child, within the context of the Primary curriculum offered by the main school.
+Over time links are made with the age appropriate year group for learning opportunities.
+These learning experiences will take the form of small group sessions, peer group targeted interventions and individual work.

 The ARC aims to provide, through a wealth of rich and stimulating experiences and activities, a learning environment that enables the child to become an engaged, and successful learner, making meaningful progress, happy and secure in their relationships, effective in social communication and able to self-regulate their emotional and mental well-being.